mfgbhatti/styli.sh/README.md

 # save current wallpaper to $HOME/Pictures/wallpapers
 styli.sh --save
 ```
-## KDE, GNOME, XFCE & Sway
-KDE, GNOME, XFCE and Sway are natively supported without the need of feh.
-The script currently does not allow to scale the image.
-To use their built-in background managers use the appropriate flag.

 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file (or any other WM config)